zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Due to the definition of polarizability, in Gaussian units, the value of the absorption coefficient is greater by a factor of \\(4 \pi\\) \[[4](#references) (6.31, 6.53)\].

 Thus, we see that Eqn.
 21.47 correctly models absorption, but the effect of scattering (radiation damping) has not yet been taken into account.
-For spherical particles, this can be verified by replacing the electrostatic expression of the scattering matrix (Eqn.
-21.31) with a series expansion found using the Lorenz-Mie-Debye theory (by taking Eqn.
-19.6, 19.8, and 19.23.2) and retaining both the real and the imaginary leading terms.
+As discussed previously, this can be accomplished by combining Eqn.
+21.41 and 21.48.
+For spherical particles, verification can be performed by replacing the electrostatic expression of the scattering matrix (Eqn.
+21.31) with a series expansion found using the Lorenz-Mie-Debye theory and retaining both the real and the imaginary leading terms.

 ### Light Scattering by Liquid Molecules